-Blyth in Northumberland was selected as the site of the £2.6 billion gigaplant, making it one of the UK’s largest ever industrial investments.
-Construction on the project is intended for summer of this year, with Lithium ion-batteries expected to be in production by 2023 and a target of producing over 300,000 by 2027.
+Blyth in Northumberland was selected as the site of the £2.6 billion gigaplant, making it one of the UK’s largest-ever industrial investments.
+Construction on the project is intended for the summer of this year, with Lithium ion batteries expected to be in production by 2023 and a target of producing over 300,000 by 2027.

 Carl Ennis, CEO Siemens GB and Ireland stated: